-Our blog post today is on one of my personal favourite ways of having an experience in any country.
-We have two famous train trips in Australia and I have written a comprehensive blog post on them both below….
+Our blog post today is one of my personal favorite ways of having an experience in any country.
+We have two famous train trips in Australia The Ghan and Indian Pacific Trains and I have written a comprehensive blog post on them both below…

-Australia is nearly 4,000 kms (2,500 mi) wide, and about 3,700 kms (2,300 mi) from top to bottom.
-And most of that area?
-It’s desert, a vast area we all know as The Outback.
+Australia is nearly 4,000 kms (2,500 mi) wide, and about 3,700 kms (2,300 mi) from top to bottom, and most of that area is desert, a vast area we all know as The Outback.
 Sparsely populated and authentically Australian, but with jaw-dropping beauty.
 There’s nowhere else on earth quite like it.